Gas, Liquid, and Solids

 It takes a tremendous amount of energy to turn a liquid into a gas.
 For example, it requires 540 calories per gram for evaporation to occur.
 This is good because we don’t want all water on Earth to evaporate too rapidly.

 71% of Earth is water so evaporation happens everywhere.
 But it happens most rapidly at the equator because it receives the most sunlight.

-But in average, water resides in the atmosphere for only a short period of time.
+But on average, water stays in the atmosphere for only a short period of time.
 In fact, it spends less than a day in the atmosphere where it condenses and precipitates.

 Condensation is essentially the opposite of evaporation.
 Instead of gaining heat, water molecules lose energy from a loss of heat during condensation.
 In turn, they bond together from a gas into a liquid state.

 Condensation is the process of forming tiny water droplets.
-They surrounding a particle of dust or salt.
+They surround a particle of dust or salt.
 Eventually, they become too heavy and fall as precipitation.

 For example, liquid water drips down a chilled glass of lemonade on a hot day because of condensation.
 When the water vapor in the air comes in contact with the cold glass, it slows down the water molecules making them stick together and form a liquid.

 Overall, the start of the hydrological cycle begins with evaporation at the surface of the ocean.
-Next, water condenses and precipitates back into the ocean, streams, glaciers or as groundwater.
+Next, water condenses and precipitates back into the ocean, streams, glaciers, or groundwater.
 Eventually, it makes its way back to the ocean.
 And that’s the whole cycle.